thatfiredev/Tocha/README.md

 **Note:** If you want to order by multiple fields you might need to [Create an Index on Firestore](https://firebase.google.com/docs/firestore/query-data/indexing).

-The `limit` field allows you to limit the number of documents retrieved.
-This value of this field must be a number.
+The `limit` field allows you to get only the first `n` documents retrieved, where `n` is the positive number you pass as value of the field.

 **Example:** Let's order our notes by `title` and get the first 5:
 ```json5